MeinaBian/CU_Btcamp_Challenge4/README.md

 # the libraries you used in the analysis.
 import pandas as pd
 from pathlib import Path
+import matplotlib.pyplot as plt
-%matplotlib inline：
+%matplotlib inline